Chapter 5:

 “C-can I go now?”

 “W-Wait!
-S-s-some-one…please…help me!!!
+S-s-some-one…please…help me!
 Some…” His begging cut short, the man known as Omar Redmond drowned in his expensive, icy coffin.

-“…” The figure’s eyes remained unflinching as they watched the man’s iron tombs sink to the bottom of the embankment, his screams subsiding.
+“…” The figure’s eyes remained unflinching as they watched the man’s iron tombs sunk to the bottom of the embankment, his screams subsiding.
 They pulled off their hood with a fountain of black hair bursting forth.
 Her purple eyes and unblemished brown skin on full display; Amala Singh watched silently and emotionlessly as the man before her slowly died.

 End of Chapter 5